oxyg3nium/oxyg3nium/README.md

-Alephium
+Oxyg3nium
 =========
 [![codecov][codecov-badge]][codecov-link]
 [![Discord][discord-badge]][discord-link]

-This repository contains the reference implementation of Alephium, a sharded blockchain that makes programmable money scalable and secure.
+This repository contains the reference implementation of Oxyg3nium, a sharded blockchain that makes programmable money scalable and secure.
 For more information, please visit the [wiki](https://wiki.oxyg3nium.org/).

 ## Overview